emanuelegent/emanuelegent.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: "Research Scientist @ NCAS & University of Reading"
+subtitle: Research Scientist @ NCAS & University of Reading

 profile:
   align: right